MongooseTNM/Voron-0_Light_X/README.md

 ![tapholes](https://cdn.discordapp.com/attachments/604735153092165642/1047755970836713492/image.png)

 and make sure that you can slide a M3 bolt through the outer 4 holes (2 on either side), if not drill out with 3mm drill bit.
-It should be a light interference fit.
+It should be a light interference fit to reduce play between the spacer and the plate.

 ![tolerances1](https://cdn.discordapp.com/attachments/604735153092165642/1047756844728332378/image.png)